 If 'culture' and 'education' as Anna means them are so distinguished from each other, this may explain (at least in her thinking) why it is 'not worth' educating Roma girls.
 The educational institution stands for profession, work, income, high culture and whiteness, and Anna suggests that most Gypsy girls will stay below the 'cultural level' of secondary professional education and all that it can bring in one's life, because of dropping out, not learning a profession, giving birth early and many times, and living on childcare benefits.
-As I have discussed earlier, educational level and achievement strongly correlate with socio-economic and family background.
+As I have discussed earlier, educational level and achievement strongly correlate with socioeconomic and family background.
 However, the correlation is two-dimensional: students from disadvantaged and lower educated backgrounds are likely to attend streams that grant lower qualifications and spend less time in education.
 Therefore they remain low educated and the pattern is reproduced.
 Schools have a great stake in the reproduction of educational and, consecutively, socio-economic inequalities.
 Despite this commonplace fact from the sociology of education (see e.g. Ball 1993; Bourdieu & Passeron, 1992), Anna talks about education as if it had no responsibility in the perpetuation of low qualification, low socioeconomic status, narrow life prospects.
 As if the family was solely responsible, as if family background overwrote everything education does.
 This is a common discourse among teachers: by claiming that their job is 'teaching only', they fend off responsibility for the reproduction of social inequalities.

 In the following excerpt Lujza contributes to the reproduction of ethnicity-based distinctions in education, intersecting with class and also with gender and sexuality.
-I ask her whether she has Gypsy students in her current form, and she explains that she has had two, one of them moved to England with her family, the other one is still there in the form:84

-Lujza: I had a [Gypsy] girl, but they went to England. (...)
-Her mother, wow, what's the name of... no...
-Gypsies also have this memorial house, that also has a name, and she was a someone there, so she was someone with a higher education, and the father was in antiquity and had this shop. (...)
+I ask her whether she has Gypsy students in her current form, and she explains that she has had two, one of them moved to England with her family, the other one is still there in the form:86 was a someone there, so she was someone with a higher education, and the father was in antiquity and had this shop. (...)
 This other girl, this one's mother is at home, they present a completely typical picture, they are this very closed [family]. (...)
 So, that is one of the girls who I would say is completely innocent, because they are really so well situated, rich, they bring her here and take her home by car, so she is not really accessible. (...)
 They only allowed her to go anywhere after the father specifically made me promise that I would almost hold her hand, so that I would not let her go anywhere, and if we went on form trips she would sleep in my room (...).
 [S]he is a very sweet, a bit dumb girl, but very sweet, nice little thing (...), but they are very well situated, and the mother has her own chauffeur and what not, so they are rich.
 But well, I think this is multiple transposal, I mean they haven't come out of the ghetto just now, but they, I think, have come out of there a long time ago, so you can see it on both sides, on the mother and the father as well.
 (Lujza, form tutor, interview)